devstopfix/elixoids/README.md

 Sound events can be received at `ws://example.com/0/sound` and here is the [sound format](docs/sound_protocol.md).

+### Graphics Client

+Graphics stream can be received at `ws://example.com/0/graphics` - to be documented - see [asteroids-ui][3] for reference implementation.

 ### News Client

 There is a sample Python news client at [cat_news.py](client/cat_news.py):